 Botanical Name: Pimenta dioica

-Widely used in Mexican and Central American cuisines, allspice is a dried “unripe” fruit from the pimento tree that is known for its pain relieving, mood enhancing, antifungal and anti-inflammatory properties.
-It is also a excellent herb for improving digestion and increasing circulation.
+Widely used in Mexican and Central American cuisines, allspice is a dried “unripe” fruit from the pimento tree that is known for its pain relieving, mood enhancing, antifungal, and anti-inflammatory properties.
+It is also an excellent herb for improving digestion and increasing circulation.

 Below is an overview of Allspice (Duo Xiang Guo), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Allspice (Duo Xiang Guo).